-Under real-time operations, the Generating Facility will be required to operate under the control of automatic voltage regulation compliant with Rule 21 Section Hh requirements as shown in Rule 21 Figure Hh-1 and Table Hh-4 below.
-The Voltage Setpoints are to be used as the basis for setting up the automatic voltage control mode (with its automatic voltage regulator in service and controlling voltage) of the Generating Facility in order to maintain scheduled voltage at a reference point.
-The Generating Facility must also be designed to:
+Under real-time operations, the Generating Facility will be required to operate under the control of automatic voltage regulator with settings as shown in the figure below.
+The actual values of the Vmin and Vmax will be provided once the Generating Facility executes a Generation Interconnection Agreement and final engineering and design is complete.
+The Vmin and Vmax values are to be used as the basis for setting up the automatic voltage control mode (with its automatic voltage regulator in service and controlling voltage) of the Generating Facility in order to maintain scheduled voltage at a reference point.